esizikova/introCV-spring2021/index.md

   * Weakly-supervised and unsupervised approaches to image and video interpretation

 ### References:
+We do not require purchase of any textbooks and the course will be self-contained.
+You may wish to consult the resources below for additional material formalization. \
 * D.A.
-Forsyth and J. Ponce, “Computer Vision: A Modern Approach”, second edition, Pearson, 2011.
+Forsyth and J. Ponce, “Computer Vision: A Modern Approach”, second edition, Pearson, 2011. (<a href="https://www.pearson.com/us/higher-education/program/Forsyth-Computer-Vision-A-Modern-Approach-2nd-Edition/PGM111082.html">Link</a>)
-* R. Szeliski, “Computer Vision: Algorithms and Applications”.
-(PDF)
+* R. Szeliski, “Computer Vision: Algorithms and Applications”. (<a href="http://szeliski.org/Book/">PDF</a>)
-* R. Hartley and A. Zisserman, “Multiple View Geometry in Computer Vision”, Cambridge University Press, 2004.
+* R. Hartley and A. Zisserman, “Multiple View Geometry in Computer Vision”, Cambridge University Press, 2004. (<a href="https://www.robots.ox.ac.uk/~vgg/hzbook/">Link</a>)

 ## Course Schedule: